Coquí: Hurricanes

 The environmental degradation caused by Hurricane Hugo in 1989, Hurricane Georges in 1998, and the two-year drought from 2015 to 2017 have all had a massive impact on the 28000 acre El Yunque rain forest in Puerto Rico, including the resident coqui frogs.
 An increase in average temperature has already increased the incidence in coqui frogs of Batrachochytrium dendrobatidis, a chytrid fungus that reduces the reproductive capability and increases mortality of the Coqui frogs.

 The more recent hurricanes Irma and Maria in 2017 also hit Puerto Rico.
 Irma did not directly strike Puerto Rico, but Maria impacted Puerto Rico directly two weeks later, and devastated the forest on a massive level.
 Specific conditions prevented some sites from massive destruction, but 53% of the Puerto Rican El Yunque rainforest was devastated.

 Geographic distribution / invasive species

 By 2009, the USGS established that the species had been identified in Puerto Rico, Hawaii, St. Croix, St. John, St. Thomas, Florida, and the Dominican Republic.

 Coquís have become established on the Big Island of Hawaiʻi, where they are considered an invasive species.
 The coquí population density in Hawaii can reach 20,000 animals per acre, affecting 50,000 acre.
 Eradication campaigns are underway on Hawaiʻi and Maui.
+Regardless of these ongoing campaigns, the U.S. Environmental Protection Agency and U.S. Fish and Wildlife Service have declared and maintained that many species of Coqui are endangered/critically endangered, and any person who intentionally harms these species and/or their eggs is subject to penalties under federal law.
+Popular Puerto Rican singer Bad Bunny shared a cryptic post on social media in response to the efforts of local extermination of the Coqui, discouraging the harmful treatment of the frogs.

 The Eleutherodactylus coqui was introduced to Hawaii around the late 1980s.
 This species found its way to the Hawaiian Islands by hiding in plants that were being transported to the islands.
 Studies have shown that the species has increased nutrient cycling rates, and actually helped some native species which previously existed in low-nutrient conditions.